Rob Hartley

 Texas has no state income tax, which means local governments rely heavily on property taxes to fund schools, roads, and emergency services.
 As a result, Texas property tax rates rank among the highest in the nation — the U.S. Census Bureau’s American Community Survey consistently places Texas in the top 10 for effective property tax rates.

 Texas uses a 100% assessment ratio, meaning your appraised value should equal fair market value.
 This makes comparable sales comparisons straightforward — sale prices compare directly to your appraised value without any ratio adjustment.
+If similar homes in your neighborhood sold for less than your appraised value, you have strong grounds to protest.

 The Texas Property Tax Protest Process: Step by Step